fclairamb/higrow-esp32/README.md

 ## What this program does
 - Connect to one of the known wifi networks
 - Read the soil moisture sensor
+- Automatically calibrates its sensor for min/max values
+- Fetch the settings associated with each device
-- Send the sensor value on the eedomus home automation cloud.
+- Send the sensor value on the [eedomus](http://www.eedomus.com) home automation cloud.
 This part be easily replaced by an other home auomation solution.

 ## Known issues
 - Light reading doesn't work, it seems to be an hardware issue